aline-m-dias/aline-m-dias/README.md

 ### Hi there 👋
+My name is Aline Dias and i am a student of Information Systems at the Federal University of Ouro Preto!

 ![Aline Dias GitHub stats](https://github-readme-stats.vercel.app/api?username=aline-m-dias&show_icons=true&theme=radical)
 <!--
 **aline-m-dias/aline-m-dias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.